This page is designed to answer the following questions:

 - use of security or surveillance equipment such as CCTV

 - paper-based confidential information to be stored in locked cabinets/behind locked doors

-- digital-based confidential information to be stored on secure computers with latest antivirus software and behind a firewall
+- digital-based confidential information to be stored on secure computers with the latest antivirus software and behind a firewall

 - only authorised persons to access confidential information e.g. keyholders (paper) or using a password (digital)